BRANDS

 Hysteric Glamour

-Nobuhiko Kitamura started Hysteric Glamour in Tokyo in 1984.
-The label fused American pop graphics with punk energy and a very specific sense of humor.
+Hysteric Glamour fused American pop graphics with punk energy and a very specific sense of humor.
 Limited releases and cult status did the rest.

 -